Talazoparib in Treating Patients with Advanced Solid Tumors and BRCA Mutations

 Basic Trial Information

-This pilot phase I/II trial studies poly (adenosine diphosphate [ADP]-ribose) polymerase 1 (PARP) inhibitor BMN-673 (talazoparib) in treating patients with breast cancer (BRCA) mutations and solid tumors that have spread to other places in the body and usually cannot be cured or controlled with treatment.
+This pilot phase I/II trial studies the action and how well talazoparib works in treating patients with breast cancer mutations and solid tumors that has spread to other places in the body and usually cannot be cured or controlled with treatment.
 Talazoparib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.

 Further Study Information

-I. Determine the pharmacodynamic effect of BMN 673 (talazoparib) in tumor biopsies from patients with advanced ovarian, breast, or other solid tumor and deleterious BRCA mutations.
+I. Determine the pharmacodynamic effect of BMN 673 (talazoparib) in tumor biopsies from patients with advanced ovarian, breast, or other solid tumor and deleterious breast cancer (BRCA) mutations.

 I. Determine the response rate (complete response [CR] + partial response [PR]) of treatment with BMN 673 in patients with advanced ovarian or primary peritoneal carcinoma and deleterious BRCA mutations.

 II.
 Determine the response rate (CR + PR) of treatment with BMN 673 in patients with advanced breast carcinoma and deleterious BRCA mutations.

 III.
 Determine the response rate (CR + PR) of treatment with BMN 673 in patients with advanced solid tumor (other than breast or ovarian) and deleterious BRCA mutations.

 Patients receive talazoparib orally (PO) on days 1-28.
 Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up for 30 days.